in order for the truth to have a chance to penetrate, to reveal itself.”

 Oh no, not that!

-Of course, the meaning of the word commitment, just like "swearing", runs the entire gamut.
-On the one hand, it can refer to someone's fundamental free will decision to actualize what is valued.
-On the other, it refers to what happens when the guys in the white coats come to haul you off to the loony bin!
-The same word describes what is, perhaps, the most profound exercise of free will on the one hand --and the total loss of our free will on the other!
-The same word describes what appear to be total opposites!
+Of course, the meaning of the word commitment, just like "swearing," runs the entire gamut.
+On the one hand, it can refer to someone's fundamental decision to actualize what is valued.
+Commitment, on the other hand, refers to what happens when the guys in the white coats come to haul you off to the loony bin!

 The Gateless Gate of Zen